WagnerCSN/DesafioSpaceCreamresponsivo/README.md

 <p align="justify">

-  &nbsp&nbsp&nbsp&nbspResponsive application that makes animations when cards are selected with the mouse.
+       Responsive application that makes animations when cards are selected with the mouse.
 </p><br/>

 ## 🔨 Functionalities